+The Senneville East claims cover about 7 km of this contact.
 The extreme southwest corner of the Senneville East ground is underlain by the Garden Island sediments which are primarily wackes, siltstones, and conglomerates.
-To the south, these are in contact with the narrow eastern end of an east trending salient off of the La Corne Batholith.
+To the south, these are in contact with the narrow eastern end of an east trending salient off the La Corne Batholith.
 To the north, these sediments are in contact with the Lanaudiere Group which is predominantly basalt and mafic volcaniclastics, within which are narrow units of komatiite, and ultramafic and gabbroic sills.
 All of these units trend west-northwest and their contacts are usually dextral or reverse dextral faults, with steep dips to the north.
-Intruded into all of these units are northeast trending Proterozoic Diabase dykes.
+Intruded into all these units are northeast trending Proterozoic Diabase dykes.

-The proximity to the Fiedmont PGE property to the north, where values from both drilling and surface sampling range from 1.5 to 6.7 g/t PGEs, requires that the gabbros and ultramafics on the property should be tested for PGEs.
+The claims also have PGM potential as they are in proximity to the Fiedmont PGE property to the north, where values from both drilling and surface sampling range from 1.5 to 6.7 g/t PGEs, and gabbros and ultramafics on the property and therefore should be tested for PGEs.

-In the northeast segment of the property there are a number of intriguing stripped areas thought to be from the 1980’s or 1990’s.
+In the northeast segment of the property there are a number of interesting stripped areas thought to be from the 1980’s or 1990’s.
 No documentation for this work has been found.
 At this time, it is not known what the stripping was targeting.